-There's no need to spend a fortune on a contemporary-style dining table, you just need to know where to look.
+There's no need to spend a fortune on a contemporary dining table, you just need to know where to look.

 Sometimes all-white is the easiest option and Ikea’s Ingatorp Table would work in pretty much any living space.
 Adaptable, it also extends out to accommodate up to six people.

-11. Choose a circular table for a small space
+11. Choose a circular contemporary dining table for a small space

-In a small or open-plan kitchen diner, a circular – or oval – table is the best choice because it takes up less space than a square or rectangular one.
+In a small or open-plan kitchen diner, a circular – or oval – contemporary dining table is the best choice because it takes up less space than a square or rectangular one.